 My dad gave Matt and I a really great travel wallet and it was an awesome gift.
 A really good quality one will last a long time and be used by your travel-loving friend every time they take a trip somewhere.
 Also, splashing out on a really nice one is probably something they haven’t done because they can’t justify the cost, when they could be spending their money on sangria and other wonderful things at their next destination.
 Great wallets, like the one I’ve linked to below, can carry a phone, iPad, passports, credit cards, sunglasses and more.

 5. Overnight bag

 If your friend or loved one tends to pack their travel belongings into reusable shopping bags, then it could be a sign they need a decent overnight bag.
 Depending on budget there are a few different options you can go with.
-For something more fancy, look into a really cool leather bag.
-Some can even be monogramed for that personal touch, like this one by HeritageWedding on Etsy.
-For more budget friendly options you can find some pretty cool bags at army disposal stores, Country Road or even your local Kmart.
+For something fancier, look into a really cool leather bag.
+Some can even be monogrammed for that personal touch, like this one by HeritageWedding on Etsy.
+For more budget-friendly options you can find some pretty cool bags at army disposal stores, Country Road or even your local Kmart.

 6. Things to help organise

 The hardest part of travel is staying organised, am I right?
 You get to your first hotel, rip open your suitcase and next thing you know everything you own is absolutely everywhere.
 Every travel lover needs help staying organised, so giving them gifts like laundry bags for dirty clothes, delicates bags for their socks and jocks, small boxes and bags to store jewellery, toiletries, cosmetics, medicines etc can be a really big help.
 They can be the help they didn’t know they needed!